edelgrace/blog/content/post/2013-02-19-rekindling-old-frienships.md

 ### The Internet Friend #3

 This one goes a long way back!
 Some time ago I joined an AFI forum and met this girl.
-After we stopped going on the forum we regularly e-mailed each other about music and our writing (yeah, e-mailing people&#8230; I don't think I even knew what Facebook was back then!).
+After we stopped going on the forum we regularly e-mailed each other about music and our writing (yeah, e-mailing people...
+I don't think I even knew what Facebook was back then!).
 When that kinda faded out, we went to YouTube.
 Soon after that, we stopped all communication entirely.

 Then a week or two ago, I was browsing my YouTube subscriptions and saw a video from her account.
 She had taken up vlogging!
 I wrote a comment and she asked me for my Facebook.
 It all went downhill from there.

 ### That Girl from Junior High

 In my last year of junior high, I was friends with this girl in grade seven.
 She was seriously so adorable!
-Her round face, her button nose, her boyish yet still extremely girl short hair, her awkward skinny limbs&#8230; Too cute!
+Her round face, her button nose, her boyish yet still extremely girl short hair, her awkward skinny limbs...
+Too cute!
 I kinda felt responsible for her back then and took her under my wing.
 It was a nice year for us!

 We did try to keep in touch after I left for high school but it was sporadic.
 I was cleaning out my cell phone contacts, saw the number, and decided to text it!
 Turns out a lot has changed.